 MIRROR Trial: Addition of Methotrexate to Pegloticase Is Efficacious, Safe

-Pegloticase (pegylated uricase enzyme) is the only medical therapy indicated for patients with refractory gout and those who can’t tolerate urate-lowering therapy.
+Pegloticase is a pegylated recombinant uricase that metabolizes uric acid to the water soluble allantoin, thus decreasing the risk of formation of precipitates.
+It is indicated for use in patients with refractory gout and in those who can’t tolerate urate-lowering therapy.
 Unfortunately, the development of antidrug antibodies can require premature discontinuation of pegloticase.

 Preliminary clinical trials and case series support using an immunomodulator such as methotrexate in conjunction with pegloticase to increase urate-lowering response durability.
 Now, investigators at 42 U.S. sites have conducted the first large, randomized, double-blind, placebo-controlled trial of this approach.

 In Arthritis & Rheumatology, they report week 24 results of a 52-week trial.
-That data confirms the superiority of pegloticase plus methotrexate co-therapy to pegloticase monotherapy.
-It also provides evidence that methotrexate decreases pegloticase immunogenicity by attenuating antidrug antibody development.
+These data confirm the superiority of pegloticase plus methotrexate co-therapy over pegloticase monotherapy.
+They also provide evidence that methotrexate decreases pegloticase immunogenicity by attenuating antidrug antibody development.

-Michael E. Weinblatt, MD, co-director of Clinical Rheumatology and associate director of the Center for Arthritis and Joint Diseases at Brigham and Women’s Hospital and a senior investigator of methotrexate in rheumatic diseases, served as senior author of the report.
+Michael E. Weinblatt, MD, associate director of the Center for Arthritis and Joint Diseases at Brigham and Women’s Hospital and Professsor of Medicine at Harvard Medical School, has spent more than four decades studying methotrexate in rheumatic diseases and served as the senior author on this study.

 Methods

-The MIRROR trial (Methotrexate to Increase Response Rates in Patients with Uncontrolled Gout Receiving Pegloticase) began with two weeks of methotrexate along with folic acid 1 mg/day.
+In the MIRROR trial (Methotrexate to Increase Response Rates in Patients with Uncontrolled Gout Receiving Pegloticase), patients began on two weeks of methotrexate therapy along with folic acid 1 mg/day.
 Patients who tolerated methotrexate were randomly assigned 2:1 to receive pegloticase plus methotrexate or pegloticase plus placebo.
 Patients were required to have a glomerular filtration rate of >40 to enroll in the study.

-Randomized participants first entered a four-week run-in period, taking folic acid and either methotrexate or placebo.
+Randomized participants first entered a four week run-in period, taking folic acid and either methotrexate or placebo.
 145 patients (96 receiving methotrexate, 49 receiving placebo) then entered the 52-week treatment period.
-Pegloticase 8 mg was given biweekly from day 1 to week 50 (26 infusions), folic acid was continued, and the methotrexate dosage was 15 mg/week.
+Pegloticase 8 mg was given biweekly from day 1 to week 50 (26 infusions), and folic acid was continued with a methotrexate dosage of 15 mg/week.

 If a patient had serum urate levels >6 mg/dL at two consecutive visits beginning at week 2, treatment was discontinued, but the patient remained in the study under observation.
 73% of patients on methotrexate and 39% of those on placebo completed treatment through week 24, the time point for this analysis.